* Shares rebound but on track for worst week since June

 under its 50-day average was in early December.

-Wall Street's advance was a reaction to the recent declines
+The market's advance is a reaction to the recent declines

-more than anything, according to Jack De Gan, chief investment
+more than anything else, according to Jack De Gan, chief

 "It's a relief rally after the last couple of days," he